Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/maybe-games/vote/maybe-movies/rules/_index.md

 * Sort those players by number on the vote (low to high; CHANGE numbers are unique)
 * Each of them must now _change_ the pitch by adding one of their own Movie Cards and/or removing an existing Movie Card.
 * (Refill your personal Movie Cards as needed.)
-* Once done, everyone takes back their vote _except_ the CHANGE-voters, and you simply vote again on the new pitched Movie.
+* Once done, everyone takes back their vote, while the CHANGE-voters draw a new one from the pool.
+You simply vote again on the new pitched Movie.

 Optionally, players may improvise a pitch for why their change is amazing and makes the movie waaaay better.